-This is a seminar in preparation for the first Social Work Internship.
-Course will orient students to the process of obtaining an internship, to the resources available in the community, and support them with the goal of each student by the end of the fall semester having obtained and prepared to start their spring internship.
+This seminar prepares students for the first Social Work Internship (SW390).
+Grounded in social work ethics, values and professional conduct, this course will orient students to the process of obtaining an internship, to the resources available in the community, and support them with the goal of each student obtaining and preparing to start their SW390 internship.